Which are the popular travel locations in Malaysia?

 With the literal meaning of “National Park” in Malay, Taman Negara is Malaysia’s oldest national park.
 Not only that, but the area is also one of the world’s oldest tropical rainforests.
 Traveling to Taman Negara is also fairly simple as a bus is the cheapest form of travel.
 Catch one from Kuala Lumpur or avail a shuttle service.
 From Kuala Lumpur, you will arrive at Jerantut from where you need to take what’s called a Jungle bus to get to the park.
 From majestic waterfalls to some fantastic activities like bird watching, rafting, etc, Taman Negara is a must-visit.

 Strawberry farms, butterfly gardens, and plantations are just some of the attractions in the Cameron Highlands.
 It is also the only place in Malaysia that will make you miss a jacket if you aren’t already carrying one.
-Several buses depart from Kuala Lumpur and they are reasonably priced.
+Several buses depart from Kuala Lumpur and bus tickets are reasonably priced.
 If you love nature, then Cameron Highlands is the perfect place for you with lush green fields, beautiful tea plantations, and some fantastic hiking trails that you will remember forever.

 One of the country’s most populated states, Selangor is a magnet for both locals and tourists.
 Owing to the ease of travel from Kuala Lumpur, the journey takes about 40 to 45 mins to complete.
 Probably the most famous attractions in the city would be the Formula One racetrack along with the National Zoo of Malaysia.
 If you are traveling with family, then there are enormous theme parks that include an indoor snow park.
 If theme parks don’t get your blood pumping, then head to the famous Batu Caves that are also home to the shrine of Lord Murugan, a Hindu deity.
 Try planning the entire trip early so you can get an accommodation at the First World Hotel & Plaza that has over 7,000 rooms and a theme park!